 A number of heart tests can be used to diagnose a heart attack.
 A cardiologist will compare your test results, symptoms and family history to determine if a heart attack occurred.
-Once diagnosed, you may require treatment to restore blood flow and heart function, such as heart surgery or a minimally invasive procedure.
+Once diagnosed, you may require treatment to restore blood flow and heart function.

 Our hospital was the first in Kansas to become accredited as an American Heart Association Mission: Lifeline Heart Attack Receiving Center.
 This status honors our efforts to speed up treatment for patients with the most deadly type of heart attack – when blood flow to the heart is completely blocked.